qingyuan-wu/Spacetogram/README.md

 Visit the live site at https://spacetogram.herokuapp.com/index.html

 ## :star: Features and Components
+* Made with plain HTML/CSS/JavaScript (with some standard libraries)
 * Unlimited supply of picture of the day posts, just click load more!
 * Search for a specific date with ease!
 Includes a calendar for date selection
 * Handcrafted "like" animation - minimal but thoughful